Solve for Acoustics with PET Felt | Complete Guide

 As a result, the excessive absorption can make a room sound dull.
 The letters s, f, t and d are located in the high-frequency range.
 The o, m, n, a and e are in the low-frequency range.
 When the absorption measures are not properly arranged, it may happen that certain syllables will fall out.
 As a result, it will be hard for people to understand each other.

-To avoid this situation, you can apply 3D-patterned wall panels, like Mute Flow or Mute Fit.
+To avoid this situation, you can apply 3D-patterned wall panels, like Mute Fraction.
 Thanks to the wavy pattern, the panels create an alternating distance from the wall.
 This is beneficial for absorbing sounds with different frequencies more evenly.

 PET Felt has proven to be an effective solution for sound absorption.
 Therefore, it is widely used in various sound-dampening solutions, such as wall panels, room dividers and acoustic screens.
 However, keep in mind that the application largely depends on the exact acoustic problem you are dealing with.
 Consider the source of the sound and the type of space before choosing the best suitable option.